dennys2/expression-tree/README.md

 # expression-tree
-Binary expression tree made at data structure discipline
+Binary expression tree made at data structure discipline in java

 Examples of valid entries:
 ( 1 + 2 )